Ada-Developers-Academy/ada-precourse-v2/git-setup/github-setup-with-access-token.md

 code .
 ```

 Make a change to one of the files and save the change.
+We want to open a file and make a change to the text contents that GitHub can pick up.
-For example, you could change the title of the readme to include your name.
+- For example, you could open the `README.md` file and edit the first line of content `# Python FizzBuzz` so that the first heading of the README includes your name.

 Finally, `add`, `commit`, and `push` your changes.

 After the `git push` command, we will be prompted for a **Username** and **Password**.
 We should **not** use a password, but rather the copied personal access token.
 We can use `cmd-v` to paste the token into the terminal.
+- When we paste in our PAT, it will look like nothing is entered because Terminal will not display what you type or paste in the "Password" field.
+This is expected, even if nothing shows up, the PAT has been entered and we can press "enter".

 ```
 $ git add README.md
-$ git commit -m "added my name to the readme"
+$ git commit -m "added my name to the README"
 $ git push
 Username: your_username
 Password: your_token